Decoding Your Dashboard: Understanding Car Warning Lights for a Safer Drive

 The anti-lock brake system (ABS) comes on when you make a sudden stop, it’s there so you don’t lock up your brakes.
 However, there are four main reasons why the light may turn on, a faulty ABS module, insufficient fluid levels in the reservoir, damaged wheel speed sensors, or intentional deactivation of the system.

-The engine management warning light appears on the dashboard when the engine int working as it is supposed to.
+The engine management warning light appears on the dashboard when the engine isn't working as it is supposed to.
 This light can signify various problems within the system of the car.
 It can be as major as a catalytic converter fault or as small as an electrical sensor issue.
 You should get this checked out as soon as possible because driving around with this light on poses a risk of further damage.